sei40kr/SpaceVim-onedark/README.md

 ![Broken Italics](https://raw.githubusercontent.com/joshdick/onedark.vim/master/img/broken_italics.png)

-If all comments look like the one in the screenshot above, you have enabled italics in onedark.vim by setting `g:onedark_terminal_italics=1` in your `~/.vimrc`, but your terminal isn't displaying italics correctly.
+If all comments look like the one in the screenshot above, you have enabled italics in onedark.vim by setting `g:onedark_terminal_italics=1` in your `~/.SpaceVim.d/init.vim`, but your terminal isn't displaying italics correctly.
 You can either remove the option or [try to fix your terminal](https://github.com/joshdick/onedark.vim/issues/97#issuecomment-299719352).
 If you're using [iTerm2](http://iterm2.com) on macOS, you might need to [use a special TERMINFO](https://gist.github.com/sos4nt/3187620) to get italics working.

 ## Miscellaneous

-### Customizing onedark.vim's look without forking the repository
+### Customizing SpaceVim-onedark's look without forking the repository

-onedark.vim exposes a function called `onedark#set_highlight` that you can call from within your `~/.vimrc` in order to customize the look of onedark.vim by overriding its defaults.
+SpaceVim-onedark exposes a function called `onedark#set_highlight` that you can call from within your `~/.SpaceVim.d/init.vim` in order to customize the look of SpaceVim-onedark by overriding its defaults.

 The function's first argument should be the name of a highlight group, and its second argument should be style data.

-For example, to remove the background color only when running in terminals (outside GUI mode and for use in transparent terminals,) place the following lines **before** the `colorscheme onedark` line in your `~/.vimrc`:
+For example, to remove the background color only when running in terminals (outside GUI mode and for use in transparent terminals,) place the following lines **before** the `colorscheme onedark` line in your `~/.SpaceVim.d/init.vim`:

 ```vim
 " onedark.vim override: Don't set a background color when running in a terminal;